markatots/qMaruPL/README.md

 So, usually, we also take advantage of Qlik NPrinting when we need to export to Excel.
 Anyway, I beleave that we want to minimize that situation.

+# Release note
+Decenber 26th,2021 - I fixed a bug that a dimension's header doesn't appear when the number of factors of a dimension equals one.

+# etc.
 I'll continue to revise this document when I have time.
 Plan: Conditional alerts for measures will be available.
 Arranging dimensions verticaly will be available.
 Although I've understood that dealing with a hypercube consisting of two dimensions is very very tough, I would try someday.